Kristen Stewart Claims Donald Trump Was ‘Really Obsessed’ With Her During His ‘Celebrity Apprentice’ Stint

 “He was mad at me a couple years ago, really obsessed with me a couple years ago, which is f*cking crazy.
 At that point, he was a reality star.
 He’s probably going to tweet about this!”

-In 2012, when news about Kristen’s indiscretion with then married Rupert broke out, Donald expressed his support for Robert.
+In 2012, when news about Kristen’s indiscretion with then-married Rupert broke out, Donald expressed his support for Robert.

 “Robert Pattinson should not take back Kristen Stewart.
 She cheated on him like a dog & will do it again–just watch.
 He can do much better!” his first tweet read.

 That tweet was followed by a second one with Donald urging the British actor to follow his advice.

 “Everyone knows I am right that Robert Pattinson should dump Kristen Stewart.
 In a couple of years, he will thank me.
 Be smart, Robert,” he wrote.

-He did not stop there and further tweeted that the Water for Elephants Actor should not allow himself to “be seen in public” with Kristen for she would only commit infidelity again.
+He did not stop there and further tweeted that the Water for Elephants actor should not allow himself to “be seen in public” with Kristen for she would only commit infidelity again.

 While Kristen was at Sundance to promote her film, some of the interviews turned political because the festival coincided with Donald’s Inauguration Day.
 The Snow White and the Huntsman actress recently co-authored a research paper for Cornell University about her film.